clojure/clojure/clojure.markdown

 Returns the namespace String or `nil` if not present.

 <h2 id="vars">Vars and the Global Environment</h2>
 Clojure is a practical language that recognizes the occasional need to maintain a persistent reference to a changing value and provides 2 distinct mechanisms for doing so in a controlled manner - Vars and [Refs](*refs).
-Vars provide a mechanism to refer to a mutable storage location that can be dynamically rebound (to a new storage location), on a per-thread basis.
+Vars provide a mechanism to refer to a mutable storage location that can be dynamically rebound (to a new storage location) on a per-thread basis.
 Every Var can (but needn't) have a root binding, which is a binding that is shared by all threads that do not have a per-thread binding.
 Thus, the value of a Var is the value of its per-thread binding, or, if it is not bound in the thread requesting the value, the value of the root binding, if any.

 The special form `def` creates (and [interns](#interning)) a Var.
 If the Var did not already exist and no initial value is supplied, the var is unbound:

 <pre><code>

-(def x)
+user=> (def x)
 Var: user/x
-x
+user=> x
 java.lang.IllegalStateException: Var user/x is unbound.

 </code></pre>